ErinaTheDummy/SwordToShield/Character_Creation/BodyTypes.md

 ## Undead
 You are an undead creature.
 Created by magic, science, or otherwise, you require different things to survive compared to your living counterparts.
-You do not need to breathe or eat standard foods and you are unaffected by extreme temperature weather conditions.
+You do not need to breathe or eat standard foods, or sleep, cannot be put to sleep by magical means and you are unaffected by extreme temperature weather conditions.
 You are also immune to poison damage and the poisoned effect as well as disease.
 Your amenities are as follows:

 - A pound of raw meat
 - A liter of blood